sonata-nfv/son-emu/README.md

 [![Join the chat at https://gitter.im/containernet/Lobby](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/containernet/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![Build Status](http://jenkins.sonata-nfv.eu/buildStatus/icon?job=son-emu)](http://jenkins.sonata-nfv.eu/job/son-emu)

 # son-emu
-This is the repository of [SONATA's](http://sonata-nfv.eu) emulation platform.
+This is the repository of [SONATA's](http://sonata-nfv.eu) NFV multi-PoP emulation platform.

 This emulation platform was created to support network service developers to locally prototype and test complete network service chains in realistic end-to-end multi-PoP scenarios.
 It allows the execution of real network functions, packaged as Docker containers, in emulated network topologies running locally on the network service developer's machine.

-The platform is based on [Containernet](https://containernet.github.io).
+The emulation platform is based on [Containernet](https://containernet.github.io).

 ### Cite this work

-If you use son-emu for your research and/or other publications, please cite the following paper to reference our work:
+If you use the emulation platform for your research and/or other publications, please cite the following paper to reference our work:

 * M. Peuster, H. Karl, and S. v.
 Rossem: [MeDICINE: Rapid Prototyping of Production-Ready Network Services in Multi-PoP Environments](http://ieeexplore.ieee.org/document/7919490/).
 IEEE Conference on Network Function Virtualization and Software Defined Networks (NFV-SDN), Palo Alto, CA, USA, pp. 148-153. doi: 10.1109/NFV-SDN.2016.7919490.
 (2016)

-A short demo that showcases son-emu together with its dummy gatekeeper is available [here](https://www.youtube.com/watch?v=ZANz97pV9ao).

-### Development

-To install the emulator package in development mode, do:

-* `python setup.py develop`

 #### Folder Structure